magore/hp85disk/README.md

 ___

 ## AVR Terminal Commands
- * Pressing any key will break out of the gpib task loop untill a command is entered
+ * Pressing any key will break out of the gpib task loop until a command is entered
    * help
-      Will list all avalable commands and options
+      Will list all available commands and options

    * For detail using LIF commands to add/extract LIF files from SD card see the top of lif/lifutil.c
 ___